 This aspect has the planets in question aposing each other.
 This is a challenging aspect.
-This can create tension or inner conflict that will then be expressed by taking some kind of action towards others.
+This can create tension or inner conflict that will then be expressed by taking some kind of action towards others, or one planet’s qualities will be projected on to somebody else or an external situation.
 The slower of the planets involved is trying to teach something to the faster planet.
 If the lessons can be learned, the conflict can be resolved.
-For example, if Mercury is opposite Jupiter, Mercury, being the faster moving planet can come across as very intelligent, but can be snobby or arigent about the intelligent, and may pretend to know more than is really known.
+For example, if Mercury is opposite Jupiter, Mercury, being the faster moving planet can come across as very intelligent, but can be snobby or arogant about the intelligent, and may pretend to know more than is really known.
 Jupiter is trying to get Mercury to backup words with facts.
 The planets are 6 signs apart.

 Below is the list of planets from slowest to fastest in terms of their travel through the signs.
 As stated above, the faster moving planet is the one that receives the energy from the slower one.

 The planets from slowest to fastest are Pluto, Neptune, Uranus, Saturn, Jupiter, Mars, the Sun, Venus, Mercury, and The Moon.
 Aspects can also be made to the ascendant, which moves faster than the Moon.
 In many charts, you will also see aspects to the Midheaven and the North Node.